 The collectively bargained active wage agreement went into effect July 1, 2014.
-The current Pension Agreement expired on June 30, 2018; updates will be provided on our website when available.
-However, all terms remain in effect until a new agreement is negotiated.
+The current Pension Agreement expired on June 30, 2018; the Pension Agreement is currently in arbitration, any changes will be provided on our website when the arbitration becomes available.
+However, all terms remain in effect until a new agreement is released.